GrayPeely/DesktopFox/README.md

 <video src="https://github.com/user-attachments/assets/5578a11f-9a4a-4366-ae0b-835438145c04" width="300" />

 To install :
 Navigate to latest release
 Install exe
 Finished!
 Just note that to close, you'll need to use task manager and find FoxMain

 I developed this in python, relying on the tkinter library for the gui elements.
 I used the PIL library in order to reverse frames to deter from making more images than needed.
+All pixel art made by me!